Professor Crosley Gracie

 Crosley Gracie was born in Rio de Janeiro, Brazil, son of Rosley Gracie and grandson of the founder of Gracie Jiu-Jitsu, Carlos Gracie.
 He began training in 1988 with uncle Reylson Gracie.
 A few years later, Crosley’s family relocated, making it difficult to further his training where he started.
 In 1992, Crosley began training under another uncle’s supervision, Carlson Gracie.
 Late that year, Crosley entered his first competition, winning his first-ever Jiu-Jitsu match by triangle choke.

 Crosley continued his training throughout the 90s in Brazil under various Black Belts from the Carlson Gracie team, participating in and winning several tournaments, including the Brazilian Nationals (SLBJJ) and the first European Jiu-Jitsu Championships, organized by SLBJJ.
-In 1999, Crosley moved to the
+In 1999, Crosley moved to the U.S.A. to further improve his fighting and teaching skills by studying Wrestling, Boxing, and Muay Thai.

 In 2003, Professor Crosley was awarded his Black Belt by cousin Ralph Gracie and made his professional debut in MMA, defeating the experienced Pancrase Welterweight Champion (29-13-7) from Japan, in a non-title bout, by unanimous decision at the Pancrase 10th Anniversary Event in Tokyo, Japan.